folio-org/folio-org.github.io/doc/automation.md

 and publish the image to a repository on Docker Hub as a post-build step if the previous build step is successful.

-Presently, Docker images are published to the ['folioci' namespace on Docker Hub](https://hub.docker.com/r/folioci).
+Docker images are published to the ['folioci' namespace on Docker Hub](https://hub.docker.com/r/folioci).
 This namespace is primarily used by Jenkins for other continuous integration jobs but is also open to the FOLIO development community for testing and development purposes.
 "Snapshot" versions of modules are published after every successful Jenkins build.
 To pull an image from the 'folioci' namespace, prefix the